FOREX-Dollar firmer vs yen and Swiss franc as stocks stabilise

 By Anirban Nag

-LONDON, Sept 7 (Reuters) - The dollar rose against the safe-haven yen and Swiss franc on Monday, regaining some poise as European and Japanese stock markets started the week with gains, helping bolster risk sentiment.
+LONDON, Sept 7 (Reuters) - The dollar rose against the safe-haven yen and Swiss franc on Monday, regaining some poise as European and Japanese stock markets started the week with gains that underpinned risk sentiment.

-Volumes waned in the European session with the United States closed for a national holiday.
+Volumes are expected to wane later in the session with the United States closed for a holiday.

 And with Chinese stocks ending in the red after a four-day holiday, most investors were cautious before the monthly update on China’s economic health in the coming week, with August global trade data out on Tuesday unlikely to offer much solace.

-At the G20 meeting at the weekend, policymakers agreed to oppose competitive devaluations and communicate policy shifts in a more transparent way, but they gave investors little insight into future macro trends.
+At the G20 meeting at the weekend, policymakers agreed to oppose competitive devaluations and give more transparency in communicating policy shifts, but gave investors little insight into future macro trends.

 On Friday, a mixed U.S. jobs report gave few clues to investors trying to determine when the Federal Reserve will finally hike interest rates.

-The euro was slightly firmer at $1.1155, having gained in recent weeks as investors unwound euro-funded carry trades in which they borrowed euros to invest in high-yielding currencies.
+The euro was steady at $1.1145, having gained in recent weeks as investors unwound euro-funded carry trades in which they borrowed euros to invest in high-yielding currencies.

 “So the dollar remains a buy as the non-farm payrolls was reasonably constructive.”